shakeel-faiz/FF/11Nov-24/02-enc-chart.md

 ENC files are regularly updated by hydrographic offices to reflect changes in navigational information, ensuring that mariners have access to the most current and accurate data for their routes.

+## About S-57 standard

+The S-57 standard is an international specification for the encoding, storage, and exchange of electronic navigational charts (ENCs).
+It was developed by the International Hydrographic Organization (IHO) to provide a standardized format for digital charts used in Electronic Chart Display and Information Systems (ECDIS) for maritime navigation.

 ## How to open ENC file?

 To open Electronic Navigation Chart (ENC) files, you generally need specialized navigation software that supports the S-57 standard and ENC file format.